Ezuniga13/Ezuniga13/README.md

 ### Hi there, I'm Esteban Zuniga 👋
 I am a former Math tutor turned Data Scientist.
-I like jazz music, classic film and am bit of a foodie.
+I like jazz music, classic films and am bit of a foodie.

    I have a passion for Machine Learning | Data Engineering | Data Science and Analysis <br/>